Collection access and use FAQ

 - The date by which reproductions are needed;

 - The purpose.
-If reproductions are for publication, indicate title, publisher, expected date of publication;
+If reproductions are for a publication, indicate the title, publisher, expected date of publication;

 - Description of the collection item(s), including title, artist/creator, date, accession number;